 Other than sharpening and cleaning, electric models require little maintenance.
 They are lighter than petrol and easy to use.
-Cheaper models can be lacking in power and may shut down to allow for the motor to cool.
-The main downside is the cable, if there are tress and shrubs around the lawn, the cable is bound to get caught in them.
+Cheaper models can be lacking in power and may shut down occasionally to allow for the motor to cool.
+The main downside is the cable, if there are trees and shrubs around the lawn, the cable is bound to get caught in them.
 If you have island beds in your lawn, you will need patience.

-Cordless or Battery models overcome the cable problem, but prices are higher and you need to make sure they can cut your whole lawn in one go.
+Cordless Battery models overcome the cable problem, but prices are higher and you need to make sure they can cut your whole lawn in one go.
 For a small lawn they are a good choice.